Phonotactics

 • Syllable Onset

-• All consonants allowed in onset
+• All consonants allowed in onset as a single consonant

 • Can be an empty onset